<>

 Again the police were called and again I talked my way out of a hospital trip.

-I was baffled that they would try to stop me because I was Good and was going to help cure cancer and mental health and fix science and solve all these world ills and so anyone trying to stop me was Evil.
+I was baffled that they would try to stop me because I was Good and was going to help cure cancer and mental health and fix science and solve all these world ills and so anyone trying to stop me was Bad.
 My euphoria started alternating with an angry "war mode" personality and I started viciously retaliating online against anyone who I found taking secret action against me, including my own family and close friends, which is absolutely awful, because now I realize they saw the idiotic road I was taking and were truly trying to get me to a better path, just as they said they were.

 This repelled my whole support structure and I was left on my own.
 I interpreted this as some grand cosmic challenge and went all in.